Environment Variables

 });

-By configuring the source.define, you can replace expressions with other expressions or values in compile time.
+By using source.define, you can replace global identifiers with some expressions or values in compile time.

-The most basic use case for Define is to replace expressions in compile time.
+The most basic use case for define is to replace global identifiers in compile time.

 The value of the environment variable NODE_ENV will change the behavior of many vendor packages.
 Usually, we need to set it to production.